 Tuesday 10 August 2021

-Simon has written articles for The Australian Times, Wild magazine, The National Library of Australia News, The Royal Geographic Society of South Australia,The Trailwalker, The Tasmanian Historical Research Association, Tasmania: Forty Degrees South, The Tasmanian Tramp, Wartime (the journal of the Australian War Memorial) and London Legacy Newsletter.
+Simon has written for The Australian Times and London Legacy Newsletter in London, Wild magazine, The National Library of Australia News, The Royal Geographic Society of South Australia,The Trailwalker, The Tasmanian Historical Research Association, Tasmania: Forty Degrees South, The Tasmanian Tramp and Wartime (the journal of the Australian War Memorial).

-His first book, Jack Thwaites: Tasmanian Bushwalker and Conservationist is a detailed biography of perhaps Tasmania's most famous and best-loved bushwalker.
-The book was published by Forty Degrees South in 2008 and was short listed for the Tasmanian Book Prize.
+Simon’s first book, Jack Thwaites: Tasmanian Bushwalker and Conservationist is a detailed biography of perhaps Tasmania's most famous and best-loved bushwalker.
+The book was published by Forty Degrees South in 2008 and was short-listed for the Tasmanian Book Prize.

 A second book, Rambles in Western Tasmania is a collection of newspaper articles written in the early years of the 20th Century by Charles Whitham.
 The book was edited by Simon and published by the Tasmanian Historical Research Association in 2010.